turbineweasel25/FramePack-Studio/README.md

 - **Improved Prompt Adherence**: Better alignment between your text descriptions and the generated video
 - **Queue System**: Process multiple generation jobs without blocking the interface
 - **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file for easier importing
+- **Basic LoRA Support**: Works with most (all?) hunyuan LoRAs but the implementation is a bit rough around the edges

 ## Fresh Installation